josekron/nestjs-expense-tracker-app/README.md

 Expense Tracker is an example of a full app built with Nestjs (Backend) and React (Frontend)

+This project can be improved but it was a take-home test with a time limit.

 ### Technologies

 expense-tracker-backend (Backend):